American Council on Science and Health

-The American Council on Science and Health (ACSH) is a pro-industry advocacy organization founded in 1978 by Elizabeth Whelan.

-ACSH's publications focus on advocacy related to food, nutrition, health, chemicals, pharmaceuticals, biology, biotechnology, infectious disease, and the environment.
+The American Council on Science and Health (ACSH) is a pro-industry advocacy organization founded in 1978 by Elizabeth Whelan with support from the Scaife Foundation and John M. Olin Foundation.
+ACSH's publications focus on industry advocacy related to food, nutrition, health, chemicals, pharmaceuticals, biology, biotechnology, infectious disease, and the environment.
+Its critics have accused it of being a front group for anti-science denialism.

 History

 The American Council on Science and Health (ACSH) was founded in 1978 by Elizabeth Whelan.
 In the 1970s, ACSH scientists, saying they were concerned with what they described as the lack of sound scientific basis, common sense, reason, and balance in public forums and public policy regarding such issues as health and the environment, began to produce their own policy statements.
 In 1981, ACSH decided to start taking some corporate funding, but not for specific projects or programs, only for general support.
 Over the years, their articles have included such topics as the U.S. Food and Drug Administration (FDA), obesity, chemophobia, phthalates, DDT, fracking, e-cigarettes, GMOs, atrazine, and bisphenol A.

 Whelan says she was motivated to found the American Council on Science and Health after doing research for the pharmaceutical company Pfizer about a section of the Food Additives Amendment of 1958 to ban certain chemicals from foods.
 With further research, she says she found that public discourse and public policy were chemophobic.
 Her first book, Panic in the Pantry (1976), challenged the notion, popular in the 1970s, that "natural" was better and that "chemicals" were dangerous.

 In 1978, along with Frederick J. Stare, founder of the Harvard Nutrition Department, Whelan invited 50 other scientists to "bring the message of sound science to consumers, via the media" in a "consumer education consortium".
 Their first financial support came from the Scaife Foundation and the John M. Olin Foundation.
 By 2003, almost 400 scientists had joined ACSH.

 In September 2014, Whelan died.
 She was replaced by Hank Campbell in July 2015.
 Thom Golab became president in August 2019.